KatarzynaKonefal/THE-FLOOR-IS-LAVA/README.md

  You have to choose your skills level and press the buttom EASY or HARD on the game view.

-W - jump
+W - jump,
-A - left
+A - left,
-D - right
+D - right,
-Z - zoomOut
+Z - zoomOut,
+P - pause

 ### We hope you will have as much fun as we did when writing this code!
 # Enjoy!